 Our brokers assess client needs and also perform data collection, contract preparation and other administrative tasks, enabling us to market our products cost effectively.
-In recent years, our distribution has become increasingly reliant on a small and relatively decreasing number of broker relationships reflecting consolidation in the broker sector.
+Our distribution is reliant on a small number of broker relationships, which has continued to decrease in recent years as a result of consolidation in the broker sector.
 We expect this concentration to continue and perhaps increase.
-In 2019, three brokerage firms accounted for 79.6% of our gross premiums written.
+For example, in March 2020, AON plc and Willis Towers Watson Public Limited Company announced they had agreed to merge, with the deal expected to close in 2021.
+In 2020, three brokerage firms accounted for 79.6% of our gross premiums written.